 Gambling is risky for anyone.
-For teenagers and young adults, it can be especially dangerous.
+For adult children and young adults, it can be especially dangerous.
 Your child’s gambling may have begun innocently enough with online games or scratch-off tickets.
 Internet gambling makes this pastime more accessible than ever — so it’s no surprise how easy it is for your child to get caught up in the thrill and excitement of gambling.

 If your son or daughter has been devoting more and more time and money to gambling, whether on or offline, you have a right to be concerned.
-Here are some of the things you should know about the dangers of teen and young adult gambling.
+Here are some of the things you should know about the dangers of adult and young adult gambling.

 Why is Gambling Addictive?